bloodymage/ansible-collection-autonomy/README.md

 - Nextcloud (Calendars, Cloud Storage)
 - File Servers

 Planned modifications will be single sign on, through use of Kerberos and Keycloak.
+This partially works now, email single sign on in linux for clients that support GSSAPI currently works.
+Keycloak and nextcloud can be configured (through their web interface) to use single sign on as well.
+The tweaks that are necessary involve windows email clients (Thunderbird works, Outlook does not) and configuring keycloak and nextcloud through their CLI via ansbile.

 ### Password Storage
   By default, all passwords default variables are set to "password."
 When a password is encountered that is set to "password," a password will be generated using password_store, and the generated password will be used.
 This creates the following advantages: